Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On August 28, 1884, Mickey Welch of the New York Gothams struck out the first nine batters he faced against the Cleveland Blues, setting a record that has never been matched.
 No pitcher before or since has opened a game by retiring the entire opposing lineup on strikeouts through the first three innings.

 The record went unrecognized for decades because of a scorekeeping confusion.
 The ninth Cleveland batter struck out but reached first base on a passed ball, and early recordkeepers interpreted this as something other than a clean strikeout sequence.
 It was not until after Welch's death in 1941 that researchers confirmed what had happened.
 The ninth man had indeed struck out.
-That he reached base on a wild pitch from the catcher did not change the fact that Welch had fanned him.
+That he reached base on a wild pitch from the catcher didn't change the fact that Welch had fanned him.

 Welch finished the game with 14 strikeouts, a dominant total for any era but especially impressive in 1884, when pitchers threw from just 50 feet and batters had different rules about foul balls and called strikes.
 The game took place during a period of rapid evolution in baseball's rules and playing conditions, and Welch was one of the best pitchers navigating those changes.